ManuelVillarVitoria/react-api-cryptocurrency-quote/README.md

 _2.-Creating 2 Custom Hooks for building the 'Selects' of the form, one for coins and the other one for the cryptocoins._

-_3.-Adding Styled Components to the main content, Components and Custom Hooks.
-Adding CCS to the summary._
+_3.-Adding 'Styled Components' to the main content, Components and Custom Hooks._

 _4.-Passing the quoted securities to an 'Effect'._